Emergency assistance to Conflict-affected population in Eastern Ukraine

 Next to this action, medical equipment and medicines were delivered to five hospitals in Donetsk in June.
 Chemotherapy for several hundred cancer patients was maintained and in Dnipropetrovsk at least one hundred patients with kidney failure received regular kidney dialysis for three months.

 |Partenaire de projet||

-UN Agencies (WHO, Unicef), ICRC, I/NGOs, Government line Agencies etc.
+UN Agencies (above all OCHA), central Government line Agencies

 |Coordination avec d'autres projets et acteurs||

-OCHA coordinates disaster response operations with the support from FDMA and PDMA.
-Both work closely with I/NGOs, donors and UN agencies.
+OCHA coordinates disaster response operations in cooperation with authorities, I/NGOs and UN agencies.

 |Phases du projet||

 Phase 3 25.02.2016 - 31.12.2016 (Completed)Phase 2 01.04.2015 - 31.03.2016 (Completed)